fastbill/tiny-composer-installer/README.md

 ## Give me the tl;dr.

-As soon as you’ve downloaded `tiny-composer-installer.php`, run `php tiny-composer-installer.php composer.phar` to get the current stable version of Composer saved to `composer.phar`.
+As soon as you’ve downloaded `tiny-composer-installer.php`, run `php tiny-composer-installer.php` to get the current stable version of Composer saved to `composer.phar` in the current directory.

 When you’re using a `Dockerfile` based on [the official PHP images](https://hub.docker.com/_/php/), you can do it like this: